demichelislab/NEMOcode/README.md

 [![License:
 MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://cran.r-project.org/web/licenses/MIT)
 [![doi](https://img.shields.io/badge/doi-000000-green.svg)](https://)

 <!-- badges: end -->

 ![NEMO](./img/schematic.png)

 ## Description

-### NEMO tumor content and PE score estimation

-This repository contains the required code to compute circulating Tumor Content estimation (TC) and Phenotype Evidence score (PE score) estimation from DNA methylation data generated or masked using the NEMO-panel design.
-The NEMO-panel is a tailored sequencing assay to monitor CRPC through cell-free DNA (cfDNA) methylation and ultimately provide detection of treatment-induced neuroendocrine prostate cancer.
-Starting from DNA methylation counts obtained from BS-seq techniques, the following steps estimate those clinically relevant quantities.
-For more details, please see the original manuscript [link](link).
+This repository contains the required code to perform circulating Tumor Content estimation (TC) and Phenotype Evidence score (PE score) estimation from DNA methylation data generated (or masked) using the NEMO assay.
+The NEMO assay is a tailored sequencing panel to monitor CRPC through cell-free DNA (cfDNA) methylation and ultimately provide detection of treatment-induced neuroendocrine prostate cancer.
+The following steps estimate those clinically relevant quantities starting from DNA methylation counts obtained from BS-seq techniques.
+For more details, please see the original manuscript ([link](link)).

 Notice that, in principle, masked whole genome bisulfite sequencing data can be used to generate per-region Beta values.
-Even though the signal quality will likely be lower due to limited coverage, we successfully applied our method to a collection of WGBS and eRRBS datasets.
+Even though the signal quality will likely be lower due to limited coverage, we successfully applied our method to a collection of WGBS and eRRBS datasets obtaining coherent results.

-Importantly, the presented scripts are tailored for the NEMO panel design and where not developed to be more general deconvolution or tumor estimation strategies.
-While the same principles can be applied to other tumor types, there is no guarantee that our approach will work beyond its scope.
+Notably, the presented scripts are tailored for the NEMO panel design and were not developed to be more general deconvolution or tumor estimation strategies.
+While the same principles can be applied to other tumor types or settings, our approach is not guaranteed to work beyond its scope.

 ### Data availability

-Preprocessed data are available in Zenodo [link](link).
-Raw data are available from GEO (NEMO panel) and SRA (WGBS, phs001752.v2-ctDNA_NE_CRPC_v2).
+Preprocessed data, including DNA methylation, counts for samples profiled with NEMO, and per-region DNA methylation values for all samples analyzed, are available in Zenodo [link](https://zenodo.org/deposit/7887998).
+Raw WGBS data are available from dbgap (WGBS, phs001752.v2-ctDNA_NE_CRPC_v2).
+Raw sequencing data for samples profiled with NEMO are available upon request.

 A minimal guide to obtain NEMO estimation from raw data (DNA methylation counts from Bismark) is outlined below.